Currently Enrolling Trials

-Synjardy is specifically indicated an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus who are not adequately controlled on a regimen containing empagliflozin or metformin, or in patients already being treated with both empagliflozin and metformin.
+Synjardy is specifically indicated an adjunct to diet and exercise to improve glycemic control in patients >10 years of age with type 2 diabetes mellitus who are not adequately controlled on a regimen containing empagliflozin or metformin, or in patients already being treated with both empagliflozin and metformin.

 Mechanism of Action